Azure-Samples/communication-services-ui-library-maui/README.md

 1. Open `CommunicationCallingSampleMauiApp/CommunicationCallingSampleMauiApp.csproj` and set `<TargetFrameworks>net7.0-ios</TargetFrameworks>`.
 2. Navigate to `communication-services-ui-library-maui/iOSMauiBindings/ProxyLibs/CommunicationUI-Proxy` and in this directory in terminal run `./iOSFramework -d`.
-3. Select android device/emulator in visual studio and run `CommunicationCallingSampleMauiApp` app.
+3. Select iOS device/simulator in visual studio and run `CommunicationCallingSampleMauiApp` app.

 ##### Visual Studio Windows 2022